Dealing With Stalls and Plateaus After Bariatric Surgery

 • Weigh yourself once a week or twice a month.
 Choose a specific day, time and wear the same clothes or none at all to get a more accurate reading.

-How to beat stalls?
+How to Beat Stalls?

 Enjoy the journey and don’t focus too much on your weight loss goal.
 Look at the bright side – How much weight have you already lost?
 How has your health improved?
 Did you get off some medications?
 Can you do things now that you couldn’t previously?